 A: Yes, if you want test work items to open inside Visual Studio instead of the default Azure Pipelines or TFS UI in your web browser, change the Work Items | General setting from the Tools | Options menu in Visual Studio.

 - Associate automated test results with requirements

-- Run automated tests from test plans in the Test hub
+- Run automated tests from test plans

 - Run automated tests with Microsoft Test Manager